 An OTC remedy that has been popular for decades, Pepto-Bismol is an antacid that’s also an anti-inflammatory drug.
 It contains an active ingredient called bismuth subsalicylate, which coats irritated tissues in the stomach and intestine.
 This helps reduce inflammation and irritation.

-Pepto-Bismol is available in liquid, chewable tablets, and oral caplets.
+Pepto-Bismol is available in liquid, chewable, and oral caplets.
 While Pepto-Bismol is very effective for temporary cases of diarrhea, you’ll likely need something stronger if you have chronic diarrhea.

 Side effects of Pepto-Bismol include a temporary darkening of the tongue and constipation.
-Children are more likely to experience these side effects.
-Children recovering from the flu or chickenpox shouldn’t take Pepto-Bismol due to its possible connection to Reye’s syndrome.
+Children under the age of 12 shouldn’t take Pepto-Bismol due to its possible connection to Reye’s syndrome.

-There are also natural remedies that can help relieve diarrhea associated with Crohn's disease.
-These treatments include:
+There are also natural remedies that can help relieve diarrhea associated with Crohn’s disease.
+These treatments — available for purchase in grocery stores, health food stores, or online — include:

 - dairy products